Robotxm/BetterMiuiExpress/README.md

 ## Usages

-Based on LSPosed
+The following instructions are based on LSPosed.

 - Make sure that your device has installer LSPosed or other Xposed-compatible frameworks
 - Download this module from CoolApk or compile by yourself
 - Enable this module and check MIUI Personal Assistant for scope.
 You may unchecked the System Apps option in the menu to find it
 - Kill the MIUI Personal Assistant apps manually in LSPosed or Settings
-- Open BetterMiuiExpress from your launcher, fill in the text inputs with your KuaiDi100 credentials and click Save
 - Swipe to MIUI Personal Assistant from the launcher.
 Now clicking the express items will not jump to third-party apps
+- Start from 1.1.0, you can view latest express detail in launcher.

-## For express delivered to Cainiao Post house
+## For express delivered to CaiNiao Post house

-You may need a code (取件码) to get your express from Cainiao post house.
+You may need a code (取件码) to get your express from CaiNiao post house.
 Click the menu in express details and you will find an option to jump to third-apps manually.

 ## Contribution